Optimize for follow-up questions, not only keyword density

 Questions this page answers directly

-What is the biggest resume optimization mistake before an interview?
+What is the biggest resume optimization mistake before an meeting?

 Overstating impact without keeping the underlying proof ready.
 If the resume is stronger than your memory or evidence, follow-up questions become risky.

-How should a resume connect to interview prep?
+How should a resume connect to meeting prep?

 Each important bullet should map to a clear technical, behavioral, or ownership story.
-That keeps the resume, interview answers, and product workflow aligned.
+That keeps the resume, meeting answers, and product workflow aligned.

 What should I do after optimizing my resume?